cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 ## Sending, Receiving, Acknowledging Packets

 A packet may be associated with one of the following states:
-- packet does not exist (ie it has not been sent)
+- the packet does not exist (ie it has not been sent)
-- packet has been sent but not received (the packet commitment exists on the sending chain, but no receipt exists on the receiving chain)
+- the packet has been sent but not received (the packet commitment exists on the sending chain, but no receipt exists on the receiving chain)
-- packet has been received but not acknowledged (packet commitment exists on the sending chain, a receipt exists on the receiving chain, but no acknowledgement exists on the receiving chain)
+- the packet has been received but not acknowledged (packet commitment exists on the sending chain, a receipt exists on the receiving chain, but no acknowledgement exists on the receiving chain)
-- packet has been acknowledgement but the acknowledgement has not been relayed (the packet commitment exists on the sending chain, the receipt and acknowledgement exist on the receiving chain)
+- the packet has been acknowledgement but the acknowledgement has not been relayed (the packet commitment exists on the sending chain, the receipt and acknowledgement exist on the receiving chain)
-- packet has completed its life cycle (the packet commitment does not exist on the sending chain, but a receipt and acknowledgement exist on the receiving chain)
+- the packet has completed its life cycle (the packet commitment does not exist on the sending chain, but a receipt and acknowledgement exist on the receiving chain)

 Sending of a packet is initiated by a call to the `ChannelKeeper.SendPacket` function by an application module.
 Packets being sent will be verified for